Do you want to trade Japanese candlestick patterns? Read on to learn more about one of the most powerful — the engulfing candle.

 Bearish Engulfing Pattern

-The bearish engulfing pattern is a two-candle formation.
-It occurs when a larger negative candle follows a small positive candle.
+The bearish engulfing pattern is a two-candle formation that occurs when a larger negative candle follows a small positive candle.
 Thus, the body of the negative candle engulfs the positive one.
 Below is a picture of this chart pattern.

 Bearish engulfing candles develop within uptrends.